 I'll admit it.
 I'm a lazy weeder.
 So mulch is my friend!

-A 2-3 inch (5-7.5 cm) layer of mulch is a huge help to keep weeds at bay, maintain an even soil temperature, and hold moisture in the soil.
+A 2-3 inch (5-7.5 cm) layer of mulch will keep weeds at bay, maintain an even soil temperature, and hold moisture in the soil.

 That said, the only mulches I'll use on my herb gardens are: